etherjag/GOL/README.md

-# GOL
+# Game of Life!

 This project implements John Conway's famous Game Of Life using a recursive, quad-tree structure with memoized, canonical nodes to create cellular automata objects that are either alive or dead and evolve one generation forwared at a time (inspired by HashLife).
 The prompt given for this exercise was very open-ended, so I chose to try and implement an "infinite" game of life, meaning that given enough memory and processing power this game can continue beyond the initial 64 bit signed coordinates and have infinite quad-tree levels.
 I used the recursive quad-tree structure to achieve this along with a multi-precision library called GMP to store signed integers larged than the initial 64 bit signed range.

+To read about the data structures and optimizations implemented, scroll down to the Optimizations section.

-I was not able to get around to actually drawing a board in OpenGL or other, so I use the console to display coordinates and if small enough, an ascii representation of the board is printed out
+Note: I was not able to get around to actually drawing a board in OpenGL or other, so I use the console to display coordinates and if small enough, an ascii representation of the board is printed out

 ### Prerequisites
 * CLion 2017.1.1 to build and run the code